stonedDiscord/Xbox360BadUpdate/README.md

 - [Exploit Details](https://github.com/grimdoomer/Xbox360BadUpdate/wiki/Exploit-Details)

 # Quick Start
 To run the Bad Update exploit you'll need one of the supported games listed above and a USB stick.
-The following steps give a brief overview of how to run the exploit, for more detailed steps please see the wiki.
+The following steps give a brief overview of how to run the exploit, for more detailed steps please see the [How To Use](https://github.com/grimdoomer/Xbox360BadUpdate/wiki/How-To-Use) wiki page.
 1. Download the Xbox360BadUpdate-Retail-USB.zip file from the releases section and extract the files.
 2. Format a USB stick to FAT32.
 3. Copy the contents of the folder matching the game you want to use for the exploit to the root of the USB stick.
 Ex: if you're using Tony Hawk's American Wasteland copy the contents of the Tony Hawk's American Wasteland folder to the root of the USB stick.
 The root of the USB stick should contain the following files/folders: BadUpdatePayload, Content, name.txt.